 *The program is funded by a grant from the National Heart, Lung, and Blood Institutes (NHLBI).
 NHLBI and the coordinators of the UW STAR Program strongly encourage students from underrepresented minority groups (i.e., African American, American Indian/Alaska Native, Asian/Pacific Islander, and Hispanic/Mexican American) to apply.

-We are no longer accepting applications for Summer 2018.
+We are currently accepting application for Summer 2019!

 STAR is a biomedical research internship experience during the summer.

-Semester system/Out-of-state students must attend for a minimum of 10 weeks.
+Semester system/Out-of-state students must attend from from June 24, 2019 to August 31, 2019.
 On-campus housing is not guaranteed.
 A list of possible summer apartments can be obtained upon request.

 - US Citizen or Permanent Resident

 - For students with junior class standing and above, prior biomedical laboratory experience is important in being considered for the program.
 Placement will be based on individual background, area of interest, and participating mentors